arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 The Portenta Max Carrier provides long range wireless connectivity for low bandwidth applications with the on-board Murata CMWX1ZZABZ-078 LoRa® transceiver module (U23).This module operates on 3V3.
 A dedicated SMA connector (J9) allows for an external antenna.
 Serial wire debug (SWD) headers are accessible via CN2.

 ### Mini PCIe
 The Arduino Portenta Max Carrier includes one female mini PCI Express card slot (J8).
 The connector is right angled and the board includes 4 standoffs for external module support.
-The SIM card holder underneath the board is connected to pins 8 (UIM_PWR), 10 (UIM_DATA), 12 (UIM_CLK), 14 (UIM_RESET) and 16 (UIM_VPP) on the mini PCIe slot.
+The SIM card holder underneath the board is connected to pins 8 (UIM_PWR), 10 (UIM_DATA), 12 (UIM_CLK), 14 (UIM_RESET) and 16 (UIM_VPP) on the mini PCIe slot for mini PCIe cards with cellular modems.

 **Note:** Only USB, I2C and UIM functionality is available over the mini PCIe connector.
 PCIe functionality is reserved for future use and is not supported at this time.